 Values of tone_map_id from 0 to 255, inclusive, and from 512 to 231 − 1, inclusive, may be used as determined by the application.
 Values of tone_map_id from 256 to 511, inclusive, and from 231 to 232 − 2, inclusive, are reserved for future use by ITU-T | ISO/IEC.
 Decoders encountering a value of tone_map_id in the range of 256 to 511, inclusive, or in the range of 231 to 232 − 2, inclusive, shall ignore it.

+In D.3.16 (Frame packing arrangement SEI message semantics), replace the following sentence:

+This SEI message informs the decoder that the output cropped decoded picture contains samples of multiple distinct spatially packed constituent frames that are packed into one frame using an indicated frame packing arrangement scheme.

+with the following:

+This SEI message informs the decoder that the output cropped decoded picture contains samples of multiple distinct spatially packed constituent frames that are packed into one frame, or that the output cropped decoded pictures in output order form a temporal interleaving of alternating first and second constituent frames, using an indicated frame packing arrangement scheme.

 In D.3.16 (Frame packing arrangement SEI message semantics), replace the following paragraph:

 Values of frame_packing_arrangement_id from 0 to 255 and from 512 to 231 − 1 may be used as determined by the application.
 Values of frame_packing_arrangement_id from 256 to 511 and from 231 to 232 − 2 are reserved for future use by ITU-T | ISO/IEC.
 Decoders shall ignore all frame packing arrangement SEI messages containing a value of frame_packing_arrangement_id in the range of 256 to 511, inclusive, or in the range of 231 to 232 − 2, inclusive, and bitstreams shall not contain such values.